Capitol Psychological Assessment

 2. Initial Conversation/Interview: The evaluating psychologist will meet with you and/or your child and ask questions about you/your child’s history, experiences, challenges, and strengths.
 As part of this interview, your psychologist will also assess for other neurotypes and mental health conditions- such as ADHD or social anxiety- to help rule out other diagnoses that may look like Autism.

-4. Review of school and academic records: The psychologist may review school and academic records to gather more information about you/your child’s functioning in an academic and school setting.
+4. Review of academic or treatment records: If authorized, the psychologist may review academic or treatment records to gather more information about you/your child’s functioning in a school setting and consider prior diagnoses and treatment efficacy.

 6. Feedback session: You and/or your child will participate in a meeting with the evaluating psychologist to discuss the results and findings of the evaluation.
-During the feedback session, the psychologist will review the psychological test findings and share their observations and interpretations.
-The psychologist will provide a diagnosis, along with recommendations and school accommodations for you/your child, if deemed appropriate.
-The feedback session is an important component of the evaluation process because it allows opportunity to gain insight and better understand the reasons behind you/your child’s challenges, strengths, or experiences.
-You will be provided with a copy of a comprehensive report that details everything discussed in the feedback session, along with a letter of accommodation for your school, should that be deemed appropriate.
+During the feedback session, the psychologist will review the psychological test findings, what those results mean, and share their observations and interpretations.
+The psychologist will provide a diagnosis, along with recommendations and next steps.
+You will be provided with a detailed report that outlines you or your child’s story, diagnosis, and recommendations for moving forward in treatment, day-to-day life, work/school, and relationships.
+As warranted, you can request letters of accommodation to assist you or your child in reaching full potential in work and/or school.

 Differential Diagnosis